-Dead cycles after a read access can be inserted (up to three as chosen by the user via software) to provide for proper peripheral hold time.
+Dead cycles after a read access can be inserted (up to 3 as chosen by the user via SW) to provide for proper peripheral hold time.
 Some dead cycles might be hidden by arbitration.

-In either case the data and control signals will be maintained one clock cycle beyond $\overline{\text{CSx}}$ negation to assure hold time.
+In either case the data and control signals will be maintained one clock cycle beyond CSx negation to assure hold time.